adr/madr/docs/decisions/0010-support-categories.md

 * Good, because nearly straight-forward to parse
 * Good, because Jekyll supports it
-* Bad, because YAML frontmatter is not part of the [CommonMarc Spec](http://spec.commonmark.org/)
+* Bad, because YAML front matter is not part of the [CommonMarc Spec](http://spec.commonmark.org/)
 * Bad, because no simple filtering using `ls` or Windows Explorer is possible

 ### Encode category in filename